ActiveX Software for Visual Basic 6/.NET, C++ 6/.NET, Delphi, Borland C++ Builder: Matrix Maths, Time Series

 where the variables are replaced by the appropriate cell references.

-Options/X is very fast, yet easy to use.
-In only one line of code, you can add derivative pricing to your application. a software package that enables you to price stock options, commodities and currencies.
 It is a full Excel Add-In but also includes an extensive API and DLL for creating your own stock option pricing applications, options calculators and option trading applications in Visual Basic 6, VBA, Visual C++ 6, C# and more.

 With Options/X, you can compute greeks, implied and historical volatility to value put and call derivatives for American and European options using the Black-Scholes formula, Binomial Cox-Ross-Rubenstein model and others.
-A free 90 day trial can be downloaded here: Options/X Options Pricing Software.

 With Options/X, you can create your own exchange traded stock option price calculator to compute stock option prices for European and American Options, analyze options volatility smile or compute historical volatility.
 Are you interested in making money using stock options?
 Have you tried stock trading, but now need to work out how to trade options successfully?
 One of the most essential tools for options trading is software for options pricing.
-The beauty of Options/X is that you are in control of exactly what is computed and what algorithm is used.
-You are free to create your own options pricing calculator using the built-in functions of Optiopns/X. This can be done in Excel or use our sample applications to build your own in your choice of programming language.

 We provide the source code in Excel Visual Basic, Visual C++ and other languages so that you can use the built-in options pricing models to easily create your own option pricing calculator.
-Use our example program or develop your own Windows applications for option trading easily in: Visual Basic 6, Visual Basic .NET, Visual C++, Borland C++ Builder, Excel.
-While we may not be able to turn you into an options trader, we do provide the software that is used by options traders and brokers to value and analyze stock options.

 Related Options Software